casey-ford/powershellget-persistentcred-workaround/README.md

 **Usage**
 1. Run Create-Credential.ps1 - This will prompt for a password and store the encrypted file in the user profile folder.
 This will also generate Set-DefaultParameterValue.ps1.
 2. Run Update-PSProfile.ps1 - This will create your profile file and import the generated content from Set-DefaultParameterValue.ps1.
-3. Open Powershell, go, go go - The verify look at the $PSDefaultParameterValues variable
+3. Open Powershell, go, go go - To verify look at the $PSDefaultParameterValues variable

     `PS C:\> $PSDefaultParameterValues`